 Other books in this series include MatchUp

-Other books by this author include Bones Never Lie, Speaking in Bones, Bones of the Lost
+Other books by this author which I have reviewed include Bones Never Lie, Speaking in Bones, Bones of the Lost

 Fifteenth in the Temperance Brennan forensics suspense series revolving around a forensic anthropologist who switches between Montreal and North Carolina.
 This story takes place in Canada between Montreal and Edmonton.